 Most of the people who established the state came from Europe.
 They were secular, socialist and educated by Europe standards (people from Eastern Europe where less educated for example) as the state of Israel was established it had a population of 600,000 people.
 In a bit less than 2 years the population was doubled by mass immigration of Jews from all over the world and mainly from Arab countries.

 The Mizrachim had different mentality and habits from the Jews who came from Europe.
 In general were less educated and had more children per family (Jews from Iraq and Iran were more educated for example)

-The country was poor, under constant security problems and didn’t had facilities to support all of the new immigrants.
-Most of the immigrants were settled in camps, remote villages and cities, and got labor jobs.
-A lot of the Mizrachim felt as they are being used by the Ashkenazi elite and seen as inferior to them.
+The country was poor and under constant security problems and didn’t had facilities to support all of the new immigrants.
+Most of the immigrants were settled in camps and remote villages and cities and got labor jobs.
+A lot of the Mizrachim felt as they being used by the Ashkenazi elite and seen as inferior to them.
 The people in power said they had to, there was a state to build, security threats, wars and mass immigration.